America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 The traditional view of planning for retirement has generally anticipated that:

-- A person will retire between ages 60-70; 65 being the traditional age.
+- A person will retire between the ages of 60 and 70; 65 being the conventional age.

-- The person will spend less money in retirement than prior to retirement
+- The person will spend less money in retirement than before retirement

-- The person will live in the same home and the same geographical location
+- The person will live in the same home, and the exact geographical location

 - The person will not work in retirement.